Des Clarke (comedian)

-Desmond Martin Clarke (born 13 January 1981) is a Scottish stand-up comedian and television/radio presenter.
-Clarke currently presents Heart Breakfast on Heart Scotland alongside co-hosts Adele Cunningham and Grado (weekdays from 6:30am – 10 am, formerly with co-host Jennifer Reoch from STV until July 2025.), and writes a weekly column in the Daily Record, and also presents the BBC Radio Scotland topical quiz show Breaking the News.
+Desmond Martin Clarke (born 13 January 1981) is a Scottish stand-up comedian and television and radio presenter.
+Clarke currently presents Heart Breakfast on Heart Scotland with co-hosts Adele Cunningham and Grado (weekdays from 6:30am to 10 am, formerly with co-host Jennifer Reoch from STV until July 2025).
+He writes a weekly column in the Daily Record, and also presents the BBC Radio Scotland topical quiz show Breaking the News.

 Early life

 Clarke was raised in the Gorbals district of Glasgow and attended Holyrood Secondary School.

 Career

 Television

 Clarke presented ITV's children's television show SMTV Live from March to December 2003, following the departure of Ant & Dec.
 He has hosted Whatever on Sky One, Discovery's Invention SOS and Club Cupid, the adult dating show on STV as well as fronting the Scottish coverage of Children in Need.
-Clarke has also been involved in sports broadcasting, appearing regularly on BBC One Scotland’s flagship football programmes, Offside and Sportscene as well as Sportsround on the CBBC Channel.
-At the end of 2007, Clarke hosted From SR to Lavvie Heid: How We Made the Break, an affectionate look at the top 50 adverts shown in Scotland since 1957 as part of the celebrations for STV's 50th birthday.

 Clarke has also appeared in BBC One's Live Floor Show and BBC Two's World Cup's Most Shocking Moments.
-In 2014, Clarke was a panelist on CBBC's The Dog Ate My Homework.
-He is also a regular warm-up comedian for BBC Scotland.
-Clarke hosted the closing ceremony of the 2014 Commonwealth Games.
-In 2019, Clarke made a guest appearance in the first episode of the ninth series of Still Game.
-Clarke is the announcer for the 2024 British version of Jeopardy!, as well as the 2024 Australian version.